14 Best Banks in Mississippi for 2025

 College students have an extra advantage; they can access free checking when they link a Wells Fargo campus card to their bank account.

-When it comes to savings, Wells Fargo offers a competitive 2.51% APY on savings accounts and an even more attractive 4.51% APY on CDs.
+When it comes to savings, Wells Fargo offers competitive rates on savings accounts and CDs.

 New customers have enticing incentives to join, including a $300 reward for opening a new checking account and the opportunity to earn 20,000 bonus points with the new Wells Fargo Visa.